Quwy/PS2-Serial-Mouse/Electronix/README.md

 Schematic diagrams and PCB layouts for both PS/2 and USB adapter variants.

-Please note differences of RTS-only and RTS-DTR implementations.
+Please note differences between RTS-only and RTS-DTR implementations.

 RTS-only implementation listen only RTS line of the RS232C port to detect init/reset signal from the mouse driver.
 The DTR line is ignored.
 This mean not full compliance with Serial Mouse specs, but enough to most existing mouse drivers.
 But it does give an opportunity to preserve pin 1 of microcontroller as default RESET function and use simple and cheap ISP programmers (such as [USBASP](https://www.google.com/search?q=usbasp)) to flash IC.